On this page:

 We recommend giving the landlord written notice using one of our forms:

 Make a repair request via our RentRight app

-If the landlord or agent does not respond
+If the landlord does not respond

 Apply to VCAT for a repair order

 If the landlord still does not carry out the repairs, you have 60 days from when you receive a copy of our report to apply to the Victorian Civil and Administrative Tribunal (VCAT) for a repair order.
 Visit the Application by a tenant or landlord page on the VCAT website, or call 03 9628 9800 or 1800 133 055 (toll free; country callers only).

 While the issue is unresolved, you can apply for the rent or hiring charges to be paid into VCAT's Rent Special Account.